dol-lab/spaces-global-tags/README.md

 ## Screenshots ##

 ## Changelog ##

+### 0.10.0 ###
+Fixed a bug to link to the proper multisite term archive page.
+First pass at filling the multisite term archive pages.
+Changed reusable strings to constants.
+Added GPL in plugin header.

 ### 0.9.0 ###
 Fixed a bug that prevented comment and post tags to be linked properly.